d4egon/Maia0.2/README.md

 ---

 ## **Contributions & Collaboration**
-We welcome thoughtful and respectful contributions focused on expanding M.A.I.A.â€™s capabilities while aligning with its vision of compassionate, Biblical-rooted AI development.
+We welcome thoughtful and respectful contributions focused on expanding M.A.I.A.â€™s capabilities while aligning with its vision of compassionate, Biblical-rooted AI development, and ofcourse also various aspects of the philosophical world.

 ---